Mitsubishi 380: DB Series III (2007–2008)

 Mid-July 2007 saw the release of the 380 Series III, with range and price alterations designed to attract further sales and increase private buyer interest.
 The price of the ES model rose by $1000 but was compensated for by the addition of alloy wheels, fog lights and traction control.
 A total of four models comprised this range: ES, SX, VRX, and GT.

 Unlike the Series II, the new series saw all models received subtle visual and trim changes.

 Available with either a five-speed manual or automatic transmission, standard features on the ES included traction control, front and side air bags, automatic climate control air conditioning, power mirrors, power windows, power driver's seat, steering wheel-mounted remote audio controls, and anti-lock brakes with electronic brakeforce distribution (EBD).
 Also featured in the ES were alloy wheels and sports front bumper treatment with front fog lamps.
-Next in the range, the auto-only SX adds sports seats with a unique grey trim, leather steering wheel, six-disc CD stereo with multifunction colour LCD display, sports rear bumper, 17-inch alloy wheels and sports-tuned suspension.
+Next in the range, the auto-only SX adds sports seats with a unique grey trim, leather steering wheel, six-disc CD stereo with multifunction colour LCD, sports rear bumper, 17-inch alloy wheels and sports-tuned suspension.

 The VRX featured a more comprehensive sports styling package, adding charcoal accents on the front and rear bumpers, high-profile rear wing, polished and painted 17-inch alloy wheels.
 Inside the VRX, blue seat fabric was added, as well as "VRX" embroidery on the front seats.
 Embroidered, silver-stitched leather was available as an option.
 The VRX was available with a five-speed manual or automatic transmission.
 The range-topping and automatic-only GT model featured standard leather trim, painted and polished 17-inch alloy wheels, integrated boot spoiler and chrome boot garnish, and side rubbing strips.
 Mitsubishi offer a no-cost luxury option for the GT, aptly titled the GTL.
 The GTL sported a more conservative rear light treatment, silver-painted alloy wheels, sunroof and a beige-on-black interior treatment.

 At the Series III launch, Mitsubishi released two special edition variants.
 The Sports Edition, based on the ES, added 17-inch alloy wheels, high-profile rear wing, sports-tuned suspension, black interior trim and sunroof, for no extra cost.

 The 380 VRX "Fusion Burst" was based on the VRX and comes in a limited-edition orange hue.
 Apart from the colour, the Fusion Burst came with sunroof and matching seat fabric for no extra cost.